 Plans are needed, but for them to be realised, they must be practical.
 This is why we have developed implementation tools such as Norway’s guidelines for the Foreign Service.
 Each mediation team has been instructed to draw up its own basic strategic plan for how it will promote women’s participation and rights in its work.

-My second point is that plans are vital because they spur important processes.
+My second point is that plans are vital because they involve key partners.
 In Norway, we have cooperated closely with civil society and academia in developing our national action plans and in the follow-up.
-We consult both civil society partners in priority countries for and partners within the UN.
+We consult both civil society partners in priority countries for efforts relating to the women, peace and security agenda and partners within the UN.
 These partners provide an independent voice and a variety of perspectives, and often raise important questions.
 They point out shortcomings in our plans and suggest improvements.

 This leads me to my third point – accountability.
 Through evaluations of our work and annual reports on implementation, we are held accountable and can correct our course as needed.
 Monitoring, reporting and evaluation enable us to learn more systematically from our mistakes and successes alike.
 This system of accountability also shows others what we are doing well and where we need to do more.